tnmendes/watt/README.md

 Watt is an iOS mobile app developed for the TP-Link's Smart Plugs, that allows you to set cost for each kilowatt(kW) and by doing this you have control of the cost in each device.

-With this page of GitHub I hope to develop a small community to report problems with the application and think of solutions.
+With this page of GitHub, I hope to develop a small community to report problems with the application and think of solutions.

 # Features